-MATH1903 Integral Calculus and Modelling (Advanced).3 credit pointsAssumed background:MATH1901, or HSC Mathematics Ext 2, or Credit in MATH1001.Prohibition:May not be counted with MATH1003, MATH1013, MATH1907.
+MATH1903 Integral Calculus and Modelling (Advanced).
+3 credit points

-$Classes:\ 2$ lectures, 1 tutorial per week.
+Assumed background: MATH1901, or HSC Mathematics Ext 2, or Band 4 HSC Mathematics Ext 1, or Distinction in MATH1001.

 Integral Calculus.
 This part of the course puts the notion of the Riemann integral onto a solid footing and builds on the introduction to integration given at highschool level.
 We rigorously prove the Fundamental Theorem of Calculus, thereby establishing an extremely powerful connection between the Integral Calculus and the Differential Calculus from last semester (MATH1901).
 A wide range of applications will be discussed, from computing areas, lengths, volumes and surface areas to showing that π is irrational.